ecovillage/compostr/README.md

 ### Logger

 Use Compostr::logger if you want to feed Compostrs logs into your main applications log or redirect them somewhere.

+### EntityCache

+Until you provide some Wordpress PHP code to querie custom post types via their Custom (meta) Fields, to query and work with CPTs, all data will be read into memory using `Compostr::EntityCache`.

 ## Development